 Let's start by looking at what happens if you pay your taxes by writing a check.
-When the U.S. government gets your check, and it's deposited and "clears," all the government does is change the number in your checking account "downward" as they subtract the amount of your check from your bank balance.
+When the U.S. government gets your check, and it's deposited and

+"clears," all the government does is change the number in your checking account "downward" as they subtract the amount of your check from your bank balance.
 Does the government actually get anything real to give to someone else?
 No, it's not like there's a gold coin to spend.
-You can actually see this happen with online banking - watch the balance in your bank account on your computer screen.
+You can actually see this happen with online banking-watch the balance in your bank account on your computer screen.
 Suppose the balance in your account is \$5,000 and you write a check to the government for \$2,000.
 When that checks clears (gets processed), what happens?
 The 5 turns into a 3 and your new balance is now down to \$3,000.
 All before your very eyes!
 The government didn't actually "get" anything to give to someone else.
 No gold coin dropped into a bucket at the Fed.
-They just changed numbers in bank accounts - nothing "went" anywhere.
+They just changed numbers in bank accounts-nothing "went" anywhere.

 And what happens if you were to go to your local IRS office to pay your taxes with actual cash?
 First, you would hand over your pile of currency to the person on duty as payment.
 Next, he'd count it, give you a receipt and, hopefully, a thank you for helping to pay for social security, interest on the national debt, and the Iraq war.
-Then, after you, the tax payer, left the room, he'd take that hard-earned cash you just forked over and throw it in a shredder.
+Then, after you, the tax payer, left the room, he'd take that hard-earned cash you just forked over and then send them out to be shredded (any older cash used to make payments to Federal Reserve Member banks is sent to the shredder).